red-gate/ks/ks6/ks6.md

 Helm also makes it easier to create different environments (dev/test/prod) which we will see the benefit of in later tutorials.

+**NOTE: This walk-through is significantly different to previous walk-throughs in the series, as we describe the _process_ of getting to the result you see in the repo.
+This involves copying previous resources and modifying them to work progressively towards a working solution.**

 ## Motivation

 In all the previous walkthroughs, we deployed our Kubernetes app using the `kubectl` command line application.
 This was painful because we had to remember to create the deployment and the service each time we wanted to release a new version of our app.
 If we created any more Kubernetes resources, then we'd have to remember to manually deploy those each time too.